owntech-foundation/Core/docs/environment_setup.md

 PlatformIO will then ask you in which folder the project should be cloned.
 Choose the folder you have created previously.
-This will start the cloning process (with a progess popup windows in the bottom right corner).
+This will start the cloning process (with a progress window popping up in the lower right corner).

 At the end of the cloning process, VS Code will ask you if you wish to open the cloned repository and you should answer yes ("Open" or "Open in New Window").